Ashcaesar/UAV_formation/README.md

 Use the coordinate(data is stored in coordinate.txt) of each UAV to simulate the process

-Here's a gif made by Matlab`(It's actually 3D, but 2D animate looks more clearly)`
+Here's a gif made by Matlab`(It's actually 3D, but 2D animation looks more clearly)`

 ![Flock GIF](https://github.com/Ashcaesar/UAV_formation/blob/master/demo.gif)